mdrahman-suse/distros-test-framework/docs/development.md

 $ make test-env-up                     # create the image from Dockerfile.build
 $ make test-run                        # runs create and upgrade cluster by passing the argname and argvalue
 $ make test-env-down                   # removes the image and container by prefix
-$ make test-env-clean                  # removes instances and resources created by testcase
+$ make test-env-clean                  # removes instances and resources created by features
-$ make test-logs                       # prints logs from container the testcase
+$ make test-logs                       # prints logs from container the features
-$ make test-complete                   # clean resources + remove images + run testcase
+$ make test-complete                   # clean resources + remove images + run features
 $ make test-create                     # runs create cluster test locally
 $ make test-upgrade                    # runs upgrade cluster test locally
 $ make test-version-bump               # runs version bump test locally
 $ make test-run                        # runs create and upgrade cluster by passing the argname and argvalue
 $ make remove-tf-state                 # removes acceptance state dir and files
-$ make test-suite                      # runs all testcase locally in sequence not using the same state
+$ make test-suite                      # runs all features locally in sequence not using the same state
 $ make pre-commit                      # runs go fmt,imports,vet and lint
 ```